meegneto/uno/doc/articles/getting-started/wizard/authentication.md

 - #### None
-    No authentication added to the application.
+    No authentication is added to the application.
 This is the default for both blank and recommended presets.

     ```
     dotnet new unoapp -auth none